Printed Circuit Board:

 Single Sided PCB:

-The single sided PCBs have the components installed on only one side and other side is used for copper traces.
+The single sided PCBs have the electronic components installed on only one side and other side is used for copper traces.
 The thin layer of copper foil is applied to one side RF-4 substrate and then the solder mask is applied to provide insulation.
 Lastly the silkscreen is applied to provide components marking info like C1, R1 on PCB.
 These single layer PCBs are very easy to design and manufacture on large scale and has high demand in market and also very cheap to buy.
 Very commonly used in house hold products like juicers/blender, charging fans, calculators, small battery chargers, toys, TV remote controls etc.

 Double Layer PCBs: